 The duties of the compensation committee include the recommendation to the company's board of directors of a policy regarding the terms of engagement of office holders, to which we refer as a compensation policy, and to examine the necessity of updating the compensation policy.
 That policy must be adopted by the company's board of directors, after considering the recommendations of the compensation committee, and must be approved by the company's shareholders, which approval requires a special majority.
 For this purpose, a "special majority" approval requires shareholder approval by a majority vote of the shares present and voting at a meeting of shareholders called for such purpose, provided that either: (i) such majority includes at least a majority of the shares held by all shareholders who are not controlling shareholders and do not have a personal interest in such compensation arrangement; or (ii) the total number of shares of non-controlling shareholders and shareholders who do not have a personal interest in the compensation arrangement and who vote against the arrangement does not exceed 2% of the company's aggregate voting rights.
-Under special circumstances, the board of directors may approve the compensation policy despite the objection of the shareholders on the condition that the compensation committee (or the audit committee acting in lieu of a compensation policy, that approval of the compensation policy, despite the objection of the meeting of shareholders, is for the benefit of the company.
-Our current compensation policy was approved by our shareholders on June 6, 2019, , as amended on May 14, 2020, and will be in effect for a period of three years from its original date of approval.
+Under special circumstances, the board of directors may approve the compensation policy despite the objection of the shareholders on the condition that the compensation committee (or the audit committee acting in lieu of a compensation committee pursuant to the Companies Law) and then the board of directors decide, on the basis of detailed arguments and after discussing again the compensation policy, that approval of the compensation policy, despite the objection of the meeting of shareholders, is for the benefit of the company.
+Our current compensation policy was approved by our shareholders on June 6, 2019, as amended on May 14, 2020, and will be in effect for a period of three years from its original date of approval.
+On August 4, 2021 our shareholders approved an amendment to our compensation policy in connection with the provisions relating to the purchase of directors' and officers' liability insurance policies.
+In January 2022, our board of directors approved, following the recommendation of our compensation committee, the amendment of our compensation policy, where the primary amendments include the increase in the maximum salaries of our officers (including CEO), the increase of the compensation of our directors, as well as an increase of the fair market value of any equity compensation granted to our chairman and directors, including the ratio of variable compensation out of the officer's total compensation package.
+The amendment to our compensation policy is subject to the approval of our shareholders by a special majority, which, as of the date of this Annual Report on Form 20-F, has not yet been obtained.
 The compensation policy does not, by nature, grant any rights to our directors or officers.
-The compensation policy includes both long-term and short-term compensation elements and is to be reviewed from time to time by our compensation committee and our board of directors, according to the requirements of the Com
+The compensation policy includes both long-term and short-term compensation elements and is to be reviewed from time to time by our compensation committee and our board of directors, according to the requirements of the Companies Law.